bcgov/House-Innovations-HOUSNAV/README.md

 Pre-commit the `format`, `lint`, and `test` turbo tasks will run.
 This will run any `scripts` called `format`, `lint`, or `test` in any of the workspaces.
 Look at the `package.json` in each workspace for what executes in each.
 If there are any errors, the commit will be aborted.
 (Note: `test` normally includes the vitests.)

-#### Post-Commit

-Pre-commit the `e2e` turbo task will run.
-It will run any `scripts` called `e2e` in any of the workspaces.
-Look at the `package.json` in each workspace for what executes in each.
-This will normally include the cypress tests.
-Note: This is purely informational and will not block commit or push.
-For the web package e2e tests to pass, the web app must be running on localhost:3000.

 ## Style Naming Conventions

 This project uses a modified version of [BEM](http://getbem.com/naming/) (Block Element Modifier) naming conventions for CSS classes.
 The naming convention is as follows: